-Palestinian patients on way to Egypt as Rafah crossing opens after 9 months
+Palestinian patients enter Egypt as Rafah crossing opens after nine months

 Arwa Damon, founder of the International Network for Aid, Relief and Assistance (INARA), described to Al Jazeera the “laborious” process to take about 2,500 Palestinian children requiring lifesaving medical care out of Gaza.

 She said a child’s parents or guardians apply for a medical evacuation.
-Then the health ministry in Gaza reviews the cases and puts the patients into categories depending on urgency.
+Then the Health Ministry in Gaza reviews the cases and puts the patients into categories depending on urgency.

-“Then there us a whole coordination effort that has to happen with Israel clearing every single one of the names that’s requesting to be evacuated,” Damon added.
+“Then there is a whole coordination effort that has to happen with Israel clearing every single one of the names that’s requesting to be evacuated,” Damon added.

 “And then, you need the whole mechanism which is coordinated with the WHO to actually get the children out of Gaza and then on to whichever third country has agreed to receive them for medical treatment.”

-Damon said this “has always been extraordinary painful” and a “very slow” process that “quite simply has failed to get medical treatment for all those who need it”.
+Damon said this “has always been extraordinarily painful” and a “very slow” process that “quite simply has failed to get medical treatment for all those who need it”.

-In Israel’s 15-month genocide on the enclave following Hamas’ October 7, 2023 attack, Gaza’s health sector has been decimated, leaving most of its hospitals out of operation.
+In Israel’s 15-month genocide on the enclave following Hamas’s October 7, 2023 attack, Gaza’s health sector has been decimated, leaving most hospitals out of operation.

 Tens of thousands of Palestinians wounded by Israel’s bombardment and ground offensives have been suffering due to a lack of proper medical care.

-Even prior to the Gaza war, Palestinians relied on the crossing heavily, routinely applying for permission to travel outside the territory for lifesaving treatments not available in enclave, including chemotherapy.
+Even prior to the Gaza war, Palestinians relied on the crossing heavily, routinely applying for permission to travel outside the territory for lifesaving treatments not available in the enclave, including chemotherapy.

 Management of the crossing has been mired with complexities.